poseidon/typhoon/docs/cl/bare-metal.md

 # Bare-Metal

-In this tutorial, we'll network boot and provision a Kubernetes v1.10.1 cluster on bare-metal.
+In this tutorial, we'll network boot and provision a Kubernetes v1.10.1 cluster on bare-metal with Container Linux.

 First, we'll deploy a [Matchbox](https://github.com/coreos/matchbox) service and setup a network boot environment.
-Then, we'll declare a Kubernetes cluster in Terraform using the Typhoon Terraform module and power on machines.
-On PXE boot, machines will install Container Linux to disk, reboot into the disk install, and provision themselves as Kubernetes controllers or workers.
+Then, we'll declare a Kubernetes cluster using the Typhoon Terraform module and power on machines.
+On PXE boot, machines will install Container Linux to disk, reboot into the disk install, and provision themselves as Kubernetes controllers or workers via Ignition.

-Controllers are provisioned as etcd peers and run `etcd-member` (etcd3) and `kubelet`.
-Workers are provisioned to run a `kubelet`.
-A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules an `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and runs `kube-proxy` and `calico` or `flannel` on each node.
+Controllers are provisioned to run an `etcd-member` peer and a `kubelet` service.
+Workers run just a `kubelet` service.
+A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules the `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and schedules `kube-proxy` and `calico` (or `flannel`) on every node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.

 ## Requirements